8 Steps to Start Your House Flipping Business

 Class C Property

-Class C properties are typically more than 20 years old with visible deterioration and higher crime areas.
+Class C properties are typically more than 20 years old with visible deterioration and in higher crime areas.

 These are predominantly investor-owned and occupied by tenants in lower socio-economic groups.